Sensex, Nifty touch all-time high levels in early trade

-Benchmark equity indices Sensex and Nifty hit their record high levels in early trade on Wednesday amid a rally in the US markets and fresh foreign fund inflows.
+Benchmark equity indices hit their fresh all-time high levels in early trade on Friday, helped by foreign fund inflows and positive trends in the global markets.

-Buying in market heavyweight stocks like Reliance Industries and HDFC Bank also added to the positive momentum.
+Buying in index major Infosys and HDFC Bank also helped markets maintain their winning momentum.

-From the Sensex pack, Titan, Bajaj Finance, State Bank of India, ITC, Larsen & Toubro, IndusInd Bank, HDFC Bank, Reliance Industries, Tata Motors, Mahindra & Mahindra, Tata Steel and Infosys were among the major gainers.

-Tech Mahindra, Axis Bank, Kotak Mahindra Bank, HCL Technologies, Power Grid and NTPC were the laggards.

-In Asian markets, Tokyo quoted in the green while Seoul, Shanghai and Hong Kong were trading lower.
+In Asian markets, Seoul, Shanghai and Hong Kong traded in the green while Tokyo quoted lower.

 Tribune Shorts